raspberrypilearning/python-web-server-with-flask/worksheet.md

     ![Open Terminal window](images/open-terminal.png)

-1. Next, you'll need to install `pip` by typing the following command and pressing **Enter** on the keyboard:
+1. Now install Flask by typing:

     ```bash
-    sudo apt-get install python-pip
+    sudo apt-get install python3-flask
     ```

-    `pip` is a tool for installing Python packages from the Python Packaging Index (PyPi): you can browse packages at [pypi.python.org](https://pypi.python.org/).

-1. Now use `pip` to install Flask by typing:

-    ```bash
-    sudo pip install flask
-    ```

-    And press **enter**.

 ## Building a basic Flask web application

 Now you're going to set up a basic web application with Flask and Python.
 You will be able to run a single web page and display some text on a web browser.

-1. Return to the Terminal window and create a new folder called `webapp` by typing:
+1. Open the **File Manager** and create a new folder for your project.

-    ```bash
-    mkdir webapp
-    ```

-    `mkdir` means "make directory": a directory is a folder which can contain files and more folders.

-1. Navigate into this directory by using the `cd` command and pressing **Enter**:

-    ```bash
-    cd webapp
-    ```

-    `cd` means "change directory": you use it to enter a folder.

-1. Flask applications can be run from a single file, so you need to create the file now using the `touch` command, like this:

-    ```bash
-    touch app.py
-    ```

-    This will create a file named `app.py`, in which all our application code will be written.

-1. Enter the following command to open this file in the **Python 2** IDE (IDLE), in order to get started writing your web app:

-    ```bash
-    idle app.py &
-    ```

-    The ampersand (&) on the end of this command tells it to open IDLE in a new process.
-Unlike a command like `cd`, this command doesn't finish until you close the IDLE window.
-Opening IDLE in a new process allows you to enter more commands into the Terminal without quitting IDLE.
+1. Open Python 3 from the main menu.

+1. Open a new window by clicking `File > New file`, and save this as `app.py` inside the project folder you created.

-1. An empty window with `app.py` displayed in the title bar will appear.
-You'll write your application code here and when you run your code, any printed messages or errors will be shown in a Python shell window.
+1. You'll write your application code here and when you run your code, any printed messages or errors will be shown in the Python shell window which opened first.

 1. Now enter the following lines into the blank `app.py` window: